Yungcod/resume-matcher-app/README.md

 # Resume & Job Matcher

-A simple tool to compare your resume against job descriptions using DeepSeek AI.
+A tool to compare resumes against job descriptions using text analysis.

-## About This Project
+## Project Overview

-I created this app as part of my Python programming coursework.
-It uses AI to analyze resumes against job descriptions to help job seekers improve their applications.
+This application was developed as part of a programming course project.
+It analyzes resumes against job descriptions to provide matching feedback.

 ## Features

 - Resume and job description comparison
-- Match percentage score
+- Match percentage calculation
-- Missing keyword identification
+- Keyword analysis
-- Resume improvement suggestions
+- Improvement suggestions
-- Clean and intuitive interface
+- Simple user interface

 ## Project Structure